Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 It is to provide a shared visual language that allows business leaders, architects, designers, product teams, and technologists to discuss the same enterprise from different perspectives.

 Identity, experience, and architecture are connected rather than treated as separate conversations.
+EDGY connects these perspectives to support holistic and collaborative enterprise design.[^edgy]

 This matters because decision rights alone are not enough.